Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 The brain is an energy-demanding organ.

 It accounts for only 2 percent of your body weight, but it consumes approximately 20 percent of your body's total energy.
 Every thought, every memory retrieval, every decision you make requires rapid ATP turnover.
-When that energy system falters, when phosphocreatine stores drop and ATP regeneration slows, you feel it immediately.
+When that energy system falters, you feel it immediately.

 This is what brain fog actually is.
 Not a lack of intelligence.
 Not poor memory.
 It's your brain operating under an energy deficit.

 During perimenopause and menopause, declining estrogen affects mitochondrial function and reduces the efficiency of energy production in neurons.
-At the same time, natural creatine stores (already lower in women) decline further.
-The result is a brain that has to work harder to perform tasks that once felt automatic: finding the right word mid-sentence, holding focus during complex tasks, managing emotional regulation, processing information quickly.
+At the same time, natural creatine stores decline further.
+The result is a brain that has to work harder to perform tasks that once felt automatic: finding the right word mid-sentence, holding focus during complex tasks, processing information quickly.

 Creatine supplementation has been shown to improve cognitive performance, particularly under conditions of mental fatigue or stress.
 Studies demonstrate improvements in working memory, processing speed, and mental clarity, especially in populations with naturally lower baseline creatine levels such as vegetarians, older adults, and women.

 Creatine also appears to support mood stability.
 Some research suggests it may enhance the effectiveness of neurotransmitter systems, potentially reducing symptoms of low mood and improving resilience under chronic stress.
-This aligns with what women report anecdotally: feeling more emotionally steady, less reactive, more capable of managing the mental load that midlife demands.
+For midlife women navigating the emotional volatility that can accompany hormonal transitions, this is meaningful.

 Pillar 3